The complexity of general-valued CSPs seen from the other side: Search VCSP( , )

 \begin{proof} Let $\phi$ be a nondecreasing polynomial such that every feasible linear program with encoding size $n$ has an optimum value with encoding size at most $\phi(n)$.
 (Since linear programming is solvable in polynomial time, such a polynomial exists and depends on the encoding scheme chosen; for more details we refer the reader to~\cite{Schrijver86:ILP}.)
-Again, we let $f_{\min}$ be the polynomially computable function that maps each natural number $n \geq 2$ to the smallest positive rational number with encoding size at most $n$.
-Let us define the set
+Let $f_{\min}$ be the polynomially computable function that maps each natural number $n \geq 2$ to the smallest positive rational number with encoding size at most $n$.
+We define the set

 and observe that the statement (i) is true if and only if the linear program

 is feasible and its optimum value is positive.
 This program has polynomially many inequalities, hence if it is feasible then there exists an optimum solution $\omega^*$ such that $\supp{\omega^*}$ has polynomial size.
 The restriction of the linear program~(\ref{eq:lbprimal}) to the variables in $\supp{\omega^*}$ has encoding size at most $p(|\structA| + |\structB|)$ for some polynomial $p$, and has the same optimum value.
 Now, we define